GreptimeTeam/docs/docs/greptimecloud/usage.md

 - Write capacity unit (WCU): 800 WCU/s per service.
 - Storage capacity: 10GB per service.
 - Account limits: 3 services per team.
-- Data retention policy: 3 months by default.
+- Data retention policy: By default, data written in the last three months is retained.

 :::tip NOTE
 The plan may change in the future.
 If you have any questions about it, please contact [feedback@greptime.cloud](mailto:feedback@greptime.cloud).